balo85/foundation_paragraphs/README.md

 CONFIGURATION
 -------------

-This module need no configuration.
-Still, you will fin the in *utils* folder two scss files.
+This module needs no configuration.
+However, you will find two scss files in the *utils* folder.

 **spacers.scss** help to manage the top and bottom spaces that are used in the grid system.
 Please check the file to learn how to use it.